Shark Tank is arguably the most popular reality TV shows in America focused exclusively on entrepreneurship.

 There are also numerous Better Business Bureau complaints against Biem for faulty and undelivered products.

 After Biem’s appearance on Shark Tank, the deal with Lori Greiner fell through, so the company was likely also short on funding needed to improve the product.

 The Biem website is still up, but the products have all been listed as sold out for years, so it’s safe to say that the company couldn’t figure out how to fix its issues and is now effectively shut down.

 Of course, from the viewpoint of the sharks, failure doesn’t only mean investments that go bad.
 It also means missed opportunities that do great.
 Such deals could be equally painful.

-And no company illustrates this better thank DoorBot (currently Ring), which was recently bought by Amazon for more than one billion dollars.
+DoorBot (currently Ring) has recently bought by Amazon for more than one billion dollars.
 To put this in perspective, this is higher than the total valuation of all companies in which the sharks invested in 10 seasons.

 Kevin O’Leary made an offer for $700k, but instead of 10% equity, he wanted 5% equity in addition to 10% royalty that would drop down to 7% after he recovers back his $700k.
 The royalty was the deal breaker for Siminoff, who mentioned that he wants to upscale the product and the royalty would mean the company would be bleeding cash when it most needs it.

 Of course, it turned out Jamie did the right decision.
 The company made $5 million in sales after the episode of Shark Tank aired, and eventually, it raised over $200m of capital first from Shaquille O’Neal and later on from venture capital companies like Kleiner Perkins Caufield Bayers, Qualcomm Ventures, Goldman Sachs, DFJ Growth, and even Sir Richard Branson.
 This allowed the company to expand its product range and eventually make the deal with Amazon.